mahbubur-r/neocortexapi/source/MySEProject/AnomalyDetectionSample/README.md

-# ML22/23-12: Implement Anomaly Detection Sample
+# ML23/24-08: Implement Anomaly Detection Sample

 # Introduction:

-HTM (Hierarchical Temporal Memory) is a machine learning algorithm, which uses a hierarchical network of nodes to process time-series data in a distributed way.
+HTM (Hierarchical Temporal Memory) is a machine learning algorithm that processes time-series data in a distributed manner using a hierarchical network of nodes.
 Each nodes, or columns, can be trained to learn, and recognize patterns in input data.
 This can be used in identifying anomalies/deviations from normal patterns.
-It is a promising approach for anomaly detection and prediction in a variety of applications.
-In our project, we are going to use multisequencelearning class in NeoCortex API to implement an anomaly detection system, such that numerical sequences are read from multiple csv files inside a folder, train our HTM Engine, and use the trained engine for learning patterns and detect anomalies.
+It is a promising method for predicting and detecting anomalies in a range of applications.
+In this project, we will train our HTM Engine using the multisequencelearning class in the NeoCortex API, and then use the trained engine to learn patterns and identify anomalies.
+Specifically, numerical sequences will be read from various CSV files inside a folder in order to create an anomaly detection system.

 # Requirements